cookpad/terraform-aws-eks/RELEASING.md

 # Branching

-`master` is the main development branch for this module.
+`main` is the main development branch for this module.
 Changes to the module and updates should be merged here via pull request.
 Master should be maintained with the most up-to date working configuration.